Celeritas 0.7.0-dev.127+develop.e63889793

 void start () noexcept

-Flush track events associated with the calling thread for the profiling session.
+Flush profiling events associated with the calling thread.

 Detailed Description